TanStack/query/docs/src/pages/reference/useQuery.md

 - `data: TData`
   - Defaults to `undefined`.
   - The last successfully resolved data for the query.
+- `dataUpdatedAt: number`
+  - The timestamp for when the query most recently returned the `status` as `"success"`.
 - `error: null | TError`
   - Defaults to `null`
   - The error object for the query, if an error was thrown.
+- `errorUpdatedAt: number`
+  - The timestamp for when the query most recently returned the `status` as `"error"`.
 - `isStale: boolean`
   - Will be `true` if the data in the cache is invalidated or if the data is older than the given `staleTime`.
 - `isPlaceholderData: boolean`